pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## TLDR
-Without health, material comforts mean nothing.
-Both physical and mental health should both be paid attention to and taken care of,
+Without health, material comforts very little if anything.
+Both physical and mental health should both be paid attention to and taken care of.

 ## Antifragility in the Iron Temple